qtop/qtop/docs/secure-coding-pyscg.md

 pip-audit on `requirements-ci.txt`: `pip 24.0` carries 5 advisories
 (PYSEC-2026-196, GHSA-4xh5-x5gv-qwph, GHSA-6vgw-5pg2-w6jp,
 GHSA-58qw-9mgm-455v, GHSA-jp4c-xjxw-mgf9) and `pytest 8.2.2` one
-(GHSA-6w46-j5rx-g56g).
-These are CI-only dependencies -- the qtop runtime deliberately has none -- so exposure is the CI environment, not clusters.
-Proposed next steps: bump the two pins in a dedicated PR after the matrix proves them green; keep the Dependency Scanning job (added in this change) watching the set continuously.
+(GHSA-6w46-j5rx-g56g). `setuptools 78.1.1` adds one advisory.
+These are CI-only dependencies; the qtop runtime deliberately has none, so exposure is the CI environment, not clusters.
+Proposed next step: bump the three pins in a dedicated PR after the matrix proves them green.
+GitLab Dependency Scanning is an Ultimate feature, so `pip-audit` remains the portable local check.

 ### 7. Text and encoding trust

 Maps to PySCG `02_encoding_and_strings` (pyscg-0043/0044/0045, CWE-175/180/176).
-qtop already enforces ASCII-only diffs (`tools/fortifications.py`); this change adds `make repo-sanity` (`tools/repo_sanity.py`) auditing the *entire tracked tree* for Trojan-Source bidi controls, zero-width/invisible characters, unicode line separators, C0/C1 controls and homoglyph-prone letters.
-Current tree result: **0 critical, 0 warning**; the only non-ASCII content is ANSI escape sequences inside declared terminal-output fixtures (94,990 + 57,434 + 1,418 ESC in the three `.ref` files plus 34 in `helpfile.txt`), aggregated as expected INFO.
-Detector correctness is proven by `tools/repo_sanity.py --selftest`, which plants five payload classes and shows caret-pointer proof of each detection.
+qtop already enforces ASCII-only diffs (`tools/fortifications.py`); this change adds `make repo-sanity` (`tools/repo_sanity.py`) auditing tracked UTF-8 text files up to 5 MiB for Trojan-Source bidi controls, zero-width/invisible characters, unicode line separators, C0/C1 controls and homoglyph-prone letters.
+Binary and oversized files are explicitly out of scope.
+Current tree
+result: **0 critical, 0 warning** and 4 expected fixture INFO rows.
+Only exact fixture files and complete ANSI SGR colour sequences are allowlisted; OSC, cursor, and other terminal controls remain critical.
+The self-test plants eight payload classes, including malicious controls at allowlisted paths, and also proves that a valid SGR colour sequence remains accepted.

 ### 8. Secrets